Non-venomous Snakes of Florida

 A Florida kingsnake

 Adults are 36 to 48 inches long, males slightly larger than females.
-The Florida Kingsnake has 34-78 narrow, light colored bands and a degenerate (broken or indistinct) chain pattern on its sides, the dark dorsal scales often fade in older snakes making the bands less prominate and giving the snake a speckled, yellow-ish appearence, there is no defined "neck" or narrowing behind the head.
+The Florida Kingsnake has 34-78 narrow, light colored bands and a degenerate (broken or indistinct) chain pattern on its sides, the dark dorsal scales often fade in older snakes making the bands less prominent and giving the snake a speckled, yellow-ish appearance, there is no defined "neck" or narrowing behind the head.
 The belly has a checkered pattern with dark and light scales.

 This snake is known to inter-breed with the Eastern Kingsnake (Lampropeltis getula) in the northern parts of its range resulting in offspring with a resemblance to either parent or a combination of the two.

-Range of this snake includes all of the Florida peninsula south of a line from Duval county to Taylor county, the Florida Kingsnake inhabits pinelands, prairies, marshes, cypress strands and hardwood hammocks of S.Florida, as well as agricultural canals especially near sugar cane fields.
+Range of this snake includes all of the Florida peninsula south of a line from Duval county to Taylor county, the Florida Kingsnake inhabits pinelands, prairies, marshes, cypress strands and hardwood hammocks of S. Florida, as well as agricultural canals especially near sugar cane fields.

 Scarlet Kingsnake - Lampropeltis elapsoides